mariamv29/model-view-controller/README.md

 # model-view-controller

 ## Description
 Model-View-Controller is a full-stack web application where develops can utilize to post their blogs and review other blogs.
-By creating an account, the user will be have access to comment, vote on other blogs.
+By creating an account, the user will be have access to create a thought on other blogs.

 ## Screenshot
 ![screenshot](./assets/screenshot.jpg)